pAP3R/localh0st/content/post/nuance-ai-ssrf/index.md

 - `params`, and
 - `type`

-Flipping the `domain` parameter to a burp collab server, the app sent the request and it turned out to be a full HTTP SSRF, response and everything.
-After playing with params the following PoC was reasonable enough to demonstrate some behavior.
+Flipping the `domain` parameter to a burp collab server, the app sent a request to th collab, which turned out to be a full HTTP SSRF, response and everything.
+After playing with params the following PoC was reasonable enough to demonstrate some nasty behavior.

 ![request-response](<Pasted image 20241027220537.png>)